cuongpct109/caladan-interview/README.md

 - [Caladan Environment](iac/envs/caladan/README.md)
 - [GitHub Workflows](.github/README.md)

-> For more detailed instructions, see the linked README.md files in each module or
+> For more detailed instructions, see the linked README.md files in each module or email me via cuongpct109@gmail.com